Butyrate Supplements & Gut Health

 - Butyrate: 15%10

-Though only 15% of butyrate SCFA is produced, it provides an estimated 60% to 70% of the energy requirements of epithelial cells of the colon.11 These cells are essential to your health as they prevent dangerous substances from “leaking” into the bloodstream.
+Though only 15% of short chain fatty acids are produced, it provides an estimated 60% to 70% of the energy requirements of epithelial cells of the colon (known as colonocytes or colon cells).11 These colon cells are essential to your health as they prevent dangerous substances from “leaking” into the bloodstream from the gut wall.

-The role butyrate plays in protecting your immune system is particularly important.
-As you know, your health and your life hinges on a properly working immune system to fight off dangerous invaders in the body.
+The role this postbiotic plays in protecting your immune system is particularly important.
+As you know, your gut bacteria, digestive health ,and your life hinges on a properly working immune system to fight off dangerous invaders in the body.

 T-cells are particularly important in this regard.
 Your T-cells don’t just attack antigens randomly.
 Rather, they circulate until they find their specific antigen.
 (They’re like a missile honing in on its exact target.)